Computer Sciences

 Password=pass123

-The user should log in the system, and the program should display the main menu.
-After login successfully the program should display a welcome note.
+The user should log in to the system, and the program should display the main menu.
+After successfully logging in, the program should display a welcome note.
 As expected Pass

 TC-2 Test whether the program allows a user to enter the correct password three times if he fails to enter the correct credentials.
 Run the program

-To log in the system, a user should press 1.
+To log in to the system, a user should press 1.

 Choice =1